 The Open Classroom Lunch Program provides a fresh, healthy meal for our learning and growing children.

 For our hard working co-op parents and teachers we sell sustainably farmed coffee and tea at a reasonable price.
-Finally, we work to cut down on waste, by buying in bulk and using real dishes and utensils.
+Finally, we work to cut down on waste, by buying in bulk and using real trays and cups.
 Our fruit and vegetable scraps are composted or donated to families with goats, chickens, or worms.
-The OC has established a school garden with produce incorporated into our meals as well.
+The OC has established a school garden with produce incorporated into our meals as available.

 We use an extremely secure and easy finger-scan system to charge your child’s lunch.
 This way we ensure accurate student identification and secure lunch accounts.
-There are no barcode cards or pins for your students to keep track of, and no mistaken or misused charges by other students.
+There are no bar code cards or pin numbers for your students to keep track of, and no mistaken or misused charges by other students.
 Instead we use a scan of one index finger to generate a unique number that is assigned to your child, and used to accurately charge lunch to your account.
 We do NOT take or keep fingerprints, and cannot recreate fingerprints from that unique number.
 We also automatically delete the account once your child(ren) leave or graduate.
-If you want to read more about the encrypted system we use, please go to this link:
+If you want to read more about the encrypted system we use, please go to this website:

 It has in depth and visual explanations of the system we use.

 Please contact OC Lunch if you have any questions: 801.578.8225.